sandboxnu/office-hours/DEVELOPING.md

 Your IDE should do type-checking for you.
 You can run type-checks manually with `yarn tsc`.

+## Migrations

+If you change an entity, you MUST run `yarn typeorm migration:create`, to make the migration file, then `yarn typeorm migration:run`.
+Commit the migration file to Git!

 ### Adding an API Route

 1. Add its request body and response types in `common`